TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 1. Run the debugger and on user input enter "7".
 1. Notice the output is only "Days is" and no name after it.
-1. Put a breakpoint on the method call if there isn't already, run the debugger and on user input enter "7" again.
+1. Put a breakpoint on the method call if there isn't one already.
+Run the debugger and on user input enter "7" again.
 1. Keep Stepping into till the `if` condition line and press `Step Into` one more time.
-1. Notice how the condition passes meaning 7 is valid input, so problem is `days[num]`.
+1. Notice how the condition passes, meaning `"7"` is a valid input.
+So we've isolated the problem to `days[num]`.
-1. On `WATCH` window of `Run And Debug` inside vscode click add expression(the plus icon) and add  `days[num]`, and you will see the value returned by `days[num]` is nil. (use mouse to hover over `WATCH` to get "add expression" button)
+1. In the `WATCH` window of `Run And Debug` inside VSCode, click "add expression" (the plus icon) and add  `days[num]`, and you will see the value returned by `days[num]` is `nil`. (use mouse to hover over `WATCH` to get "add expression" button)
-1. Add `days` and `num` to `WATCH` too, click on `days` to expand it and notice the array index starts with 0 and ends at 6 and currently the `num` 7 is out of range.
+1. Add `days` and `num` to `WATCH` too, click on `days` to expand it and notice the array index starts with 0 and ends at 6.
+Currently the `num` 7 is out of range.
-1. The `WATCH` section can evaluate expressions and it's helpful when the local variable you want to check is deeply nested when checking inside local variable of `VARIABLES` window, let's try some expressions inside `WATCH` to figure out some working code for the `days[num]` bug.
-Add `days[num+1]` and `days[num-1]` to `WATCH` , local variables will show you just the current value of a variable and using `WATCH` expressions you can play with your variables and check the value of conditions like `num >= 1 && num <= 7`, add this condition to `WATCH` and it will show `true` if `num` is greater than 0 and smaller than 8 else false.
+1. The `WATCH` section can evaluate expressions, and it's helpful when the local variable you want to check is deeply nested.
+When checking inside local variable of `VARIABLES` window, let's try some expressions inside `WATCH` to figure out some working code for the `days[num]` bug.
+Add `days[num+1]` and `days[num-1]` to `WATCH` , local variables will show you just the current value of a variable, and using `WATCH` expressions, you can play with your variables and check the value of conditions like `num >= 1 && num <= 7`.
+Add this condition to `WATCH` and it will show `true` if `num` is greater than 0 and smaller than 8 else `false`.
 Notice the fix for this bug is using `days[num-1]` since allowed inputs are  1-7 and array index are 0-6.

 ### How to start debugging